jonnonz1/nz-statute-book/acts/public/2003/credit-contracts-and-consumer-finance-act-2003.md

 In clauses 7 to 11, unless the context otherwise requires,—
   - **2019 Act** means the Credit Contracts Legislation Amendment Act 2019
   - **agreement** means any credit contract, security agreement, lease, buy-back transaction, or other contract or arrangement to which the principal Act applies
-  - **commencement** , in relation to any provision of the 2019 Act, means the commencement of that provision
+  - **commencement** , in relation to any provision of the 2019 Act, or any provision inserted into this Act by the 2019 Act, means the commencement of the relevant provision, as the case may be
   - **existing agreement** means an agreement entered into before the commencement of the relevant provision
   - **new agreement** means an agreement entered into after the commencement of the relevant provision
   - **principal Act** means the Credit Contracts and Consumer Finance Act 2003 as it read before the relevant provision of the 2019 Act commenced.